Swaddle blankets can help soothe and comfort your little one and keep them cozy when they’re brand-new.

-A swaddle blanket is invaluable to a new mom in helping to keep her baby soothed, comfortable, and sleeping.
-It does this in the following ways:
+Swaddle blankets are invaluable to a new mom in helping keep her baby soothed, comfortable, and asleep.
+They do this in the following ways:

-- Provides warmth: In the womb, babies are accustomed to a constant, warm body temperature.
-Outside of the womb, they need to be covered up in order to maintain the appropriate temperature.
-A swaddle blanket can help offer the extra layer of warmth that they need.
+- Provide warmth: In the womb, babies are accustomed to a constant, warm body temperature.
+Outside the womb, they need to be covered to maintain the appropriate temperature.
+A swaddle blanket can offer the extra layer of warmth they need.

-- Offers safety: It is not safe for babies to have loose bedding in their crib prior to the age of one due to an increased risk of suffocation (source).
-Because of this, babies cannot be covered with loose blankets.
+- Offer safety: It’s not safe for babies to have loose bedding in their crib before the age of one due to an increased chance of suffocation (1).
 Swaddle blankets provide a safe alternative to keep your little one warm and covered at night, giving you peace of mind.

-- Prevents the startle reflex: Up until about four months of age, babies have a “startle reflex” — officially known as the “moro reflex” (source).
-Babies will appear “startled” and quickly lift their arms out to their sides.
-When this happens during sleep, it wakes them up and babies at this age are not yet able to self-soothe back to sleep.
+- Prevent the startle reflex: Up until about four months of age, babies have a “startle reflex” — officially known as the “moro reflex” (2).
+Your baby will often appear “startled” and will quickly lift their arms out to their sides.
+When this happens during sleep, it wakes them, and babies at this age are not yet able to self-soothe back to sleep.
 A tight swaddle keeps a baby’s arms securely pinned to their sides, preventing the startle reflex and subsequent waking.

-- Soothes anxiety: In utero, babies were in a very tight, confined environment.
-While the very thought of being so confined may give adults claustrophobia, the fact is that babies find it very comfortable, safe, and soothing.
-A swaddle helps to mimic that restrictive environment and keep babies feeling safe and secure.
+- Soothe anxiety: In utero, babies were in a very tight, confined environment.
+While the thought of being so confined may give adults claustrophobia, babies find it very comfortable, safe, and soothing.
+A swaddle helps mimic that restrictive environment and keeps babies feeling safe and secure.

 This is the original swaddle.
-It is simply a large blanket that is folded and then wrapped around a baby, keeping them tight, snug, and secure.
-A blanket that you’re using as a swaddle blanket should be square-shaped, a minimum of 45 inches on each side, and made from a non-elastic material.
+It’s simply a large blanket that’s folded and wrapped around a baby, keeping them tight, snug, and secure.
+The best swaddle blankets are square-shaped, a minimum of 45 inches on each side, and made from a non-elastic material.

 - Swaddling is a technique you can use with almost any blanket.